kartoza/geocontext/README-docker.md

 # Configuration options

-You can configure the base port used and various other options like the image organisation namespace and postgis user/pass by editing the ``docker-compose.yml`` files.
+You can configure the base port used and various other options like the image organization namespace and postgis user/pass by editing the ``docker-compose.yml`` files.